moq-wg/moq-transport/draft-lcurley-warp.md

 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
 It is RECOMMENDED to use WebTransport over HTTP/3.

-## Authentication
+### CONNECT request
-The application SHOULD use the WebTransport CONNECT request for authentication.
+The server uses the HTTP CONNECT request to identify client and the requested broadcast.
+The application dictates how this information is encoded into the request.
-For example, including an authentication token in the path.
+For example, an authentication token and broadcast ID could be included in the path.

-An endpoint SHOULD terminate the connection with an error ({{termination}}) if the peer attempts an unauthorized action.
-For example, attempting to use a different role than pre-negotated ({{role}}).
+The server MAY return an error status code for any reason, such as a "403 Forbidden" when unauthorized.
+Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.

 ## Streams
 Warp endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.